 These agreements define two years of specific Triton course work that would allow for transfer into specific programs of study at participating four-year institutions.
 The agreement(s) also define(s) the two years of course work required at the senior institution for completion of the baccalaureate degree.
-For additional information, students are encouraged to contact the Transfer Center.
+For additional information, students are encouraged to contact a counselor.